foundry-rs/book/src/forge/deploying.md

 You can verify a contract on Etherscan with the `forge verify-contract` command.

 You must provide:
-- the [compiler version](https://etherscan.io/solcversions) used during the build, with 8 hex digits from the commit version prefix
+- [compiler version](https://etherscan.io/solcversions) used for build, with 8 hex digits from the commit version prefix (the commit will usually not be a nightly build)
 - the contract address
 - the path to the contract `<path>:<contractname>`
 - your Etherscan API key (env: `ETHERSCAN_API_KEY`).